airavata-courses/satyamsah/assignment2/README.md

    Department : IT
    Salary: 20000

-   In the command line : type `sudo docker start api-gateway-container` (bug)
+   In the command line : type `sudo docker start api-gateway-container` (open-bug)

 3) Now,when navigate to `http://localhost:8090/FindSalary.html` and enter employee Id, e.g. 1 :